-E29 Design or Procedure Range:
+Range: E29 Design or Procedure

 Subproperty of: E7 Activity.
-P16 used specific object (was used for): E70 Thing
+P16 used specific object (was used for): E70 Thing instance of E7 Activity or parts of it.

-Scope note: This property identifies a specific E29 Design or Procedure used in an E11 Modification.
+Scope note: This property identifies a specific instance of E29 Design or Procedure in order to carry out an